cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ## Aggregation Methods

-My [website](http://pilemma.com) builds from a constantly updating python dequeu of the previous 300k transactions, and each edge has an anomalous activity index via [pyMIDAS](https://github.com/ritesh99rakesh/pyMIDAS), so this our starting point for node features.
+My [website](http://pilemma.com) builds from a constantly updating python dequeu of the previous 300k transactions, and each edge has an anomalous activity index via [pyMIDAS](https://github.com/ritesh99rakesh/pyMIDAS), so this is our starting point for node features.
 Since I aim to have weightless edges and featured nodes, I average each node's edges to give a mean node acitivity index.
-This will be the node's first feature, and the second will be the standard deviation of edge anomalous activity indices.
+This will be the node's first feature, and the second will be the standard deviation of edge anomalous activity.

 ![](/assets/edge_avg_node.svg)